GFAUnDead/Water-Percentage-Meter/README.md

 1. Open `water.php` in your web browser
 2. Use the +1, +5, or +10 buttons to increment your water intake percentage
-3. Use the -1 button to decrement if needed
+3. Use the -1, -5, or -10 buttons to decrement if needed
 4. The meter will visually fill up and animate accordingly
 5. Your progress is automatically saved for the current day
 6. The current percentage is displayed both inside the meter tube and above the buttons